Acorns review 2023

 That said, you can always sell the ETFs and move your money cost-free out of the account.
 That might ding you a little in capital gains taxes, but it still might be better than coughing up hundreds of dollars to keep your ETFs, depending on what kind of gains you’re sitting on.

-Acorns rebalances investment positions when they diverge more than 5 percent from their target allocation.
+Acorns rebalances investment positions, typically on a quarterly basis, when they’ve diverged more than 5 percent from their target allocation.
 In practice what it may mean is that outperforming assets are trimmed as they rise too much (relative to target allocations) and underperforming assets are purchased after they fall too far.
 Rebalancing can be a sensible practice and many robo-advisors offer it.